 Tours are run by History Miami.
 Twice annually the courthouse is included in their “Crime Tour” and, if the tour falls on a Friday, Courtroom 6-1 entry is included.
 Private tours may be arranged by calling 305.375.1621.
 Courthouse tours are available for school children on Fridays; call the Education Department at 305.375.1625 to schedule.

 The Villagers project was for restoration of the original building entrance.

-The original Parrot Jungle entrance built in 1936 as a “Mom and Pop’ tourist attraction, the owner mortgaged his home, bought the site of a nudist colony and created the popular tourist spot.
+The original Parrot Jungle entrance was built in 1936 as part of a “Mom and Pop” tourist attraction.
+The owner mortgaged his home to raise funds and buy the site of a nudist colony to create the popular tourist spot.
 When Parrot Jungle was sold to new owners and moved to Watson Island, the Village of Pinecrest, along with Miami-Dade County bought the attraction for a community park.
 Fourteen of the 22 acres are designated historic.

 WILLAIM JENNINGS BRYAN MUSEUM MAGNET ELEMENTARY SCHOOL

 Villagers supported restoration of the courtyard, fountain, and renovation of the auditorium stage.
 After the second project for William Jennings Bryan School, the auditorium was renamed “The Village Gallery” in honor of The Villagers.

 DADE HERITAGE TRUST